OneSpan Sign for Salesforce

 A progress bar at the top of the document indicates the number of signatures you have completed, as well as the total number of signatures assigned to you in this document (e.g., 3/10 completed).

-Once a package has been signed by all signers, its status is changed to Completed.
+Once a transaction has been signed by all recipients, its status is changed to Completed.
 To view that status, it may be helpful to refresh your page.

 To learn more about using OneSpan Sign for Salesforce v4, see the OneSpan Sign for Salesforce 4 User's Guide.